federicomor/federicomor/README.md

   <summary><i>
    Ok, that sounds fancy, I guess... but what are you actually expert in?
   </i></summary>
 Well, as I said, I enjoyed studying complex topics of advanced mathematics, but what I especially loved was exploring how to turn them into real-world applications through computational means.
+Let's do some examples.
-For example, in Optimization, we learned how to translate a problem into a mathematical formulation and then solve real instances of that problem by writing some kind of computer program.
-In Stochastic Dynamical Models, we studied how Markov Chains could help to model real-world scenarios, like customers flow into a shop or the spread of an infectious disease, allowing us to analyse such contexts through mathematical lenses – or, you know, by just coding another simple program.  <br>
+In Optimization we learned how to model a problem with an appropriate mathematical formulation and then saw how to solve real instances of that problem by writing some kind of computer program.
+In Stochastic Dynamical Models, we studied how Markov Chains could help to model real-world scenarios, like customers flow into a shop or the spread of an infectious disease, allowing us to analyse such contexts through mathematical lenses which could then be easily casted to computational representations
-And finally, in my thesis, I worked on refining the theoretical formulation of a Bayesian clustering model for spatio-temporal data, incorporating covariates information and handling the presence of missing data, as well as rewriting more efficiently the MCMC sampling algorithm of the model.
+Finally, in my thesis, I worked on refining the theoretical formulation of a Bayesian clustering model for spatio-temporal data, incorporating covariates information and handling the presence of missing data, as well as rewriting more efficiently the MCMC sampling algorithm of the model.
 Simply put: a model that is more flexible, and execution times almost halved compared to the original implementation. <br>
-So, in short, I enjoy (and, I guess, this is what I am "expert" in) tackling complex problems through a mathematical approach, followed by a real implementation of the solution through some coding.
+So, in short, I enjoy (and at this point, I guess, this is what I am "expert" in) tackling complex problems through a mathematical approach, followed by a real implementation of the solution through some kind of coding.
 </details>

 <details>
   <summary><i>
 Nice, but then what are your technical skills?
   </i></summary>
 I am very fond of R and Julia – my main weapons of choice for problem-solving.
-R for statistical analysis, Julia for, well, anything else.
+R for statistical analysis, Julia for anything else.
 I am purposely not an expert of Python; I find its syntax confusing and its capabilities lacking compared to the aforementioned tools.
 The same holds true regarding Microsoft Excel – the morgue of every real statistician.
 However, given the industry's demands, I have begrudgingly lowered my ideals and, with a leap of bravery, learned a bit of them too. <br>
 Moving to old-school stuff, I have expertise in C, C++, and Matlab – languages we studied and employed extensively at university.
-I also enjoy playing with Bash scripts since I am confident with Linux-based operating systems, along with the traditional Windows ones. <br>
+I also enjoy playing with Bash scripts since I swing willingly betwenn Linux and Windows. <br>
-As for writing, I fell in love with LaTeX at first sight – nothing beats its typographical perfection.
+As for writing, with LaTeX it was love at first sight: nothing beats its typographical perfection.
 Moreover, the idea of coding and receiving as output a pdf never ceases to amaze me.
 </details>

 <details>